niglomeister/aosearch/README.md

 **A distributed search engine for the AO blockchain**

-AOSearch is a comprehensive search solution built for the AO ecosystem that enables indexing and searching of Arweave transactions.
+AOSearch is a search engine built for the AO ecosystem that enables indexing and searching of Arweave transactions.
 The system consists of a main search process for handling queries and document indexing, a queue process for managing bulk indexing operations, and utility scripts for data management.

 ## Key Features

 - **Full-text search** across indexed transaction data with configurable field filtering and fuzzy finding
 - **Distributed architecture** with separate search and queue processes to handle high-volume indexing
-- **Random document discovery** using RandAO integration for random document retrival (like "i'm feeling lucky" buttons)
+- **Random document discovery** using RandAO integration for random document retrival (think "i'm feeling lucky" buttons)
 - **Bulk indexing support** with retry mechanisms and failure handling
 - **Authorization controls** for document indexing with configurable access permissions
 - **Developer utilities** for uploading and downloading transaction data sets

-## Architecture Overview

-AOSearch uses a multi-process architecture designed for scalability and reliability:

-- **Search Process**: Core search engine that maintains the document index and handles search queries
-- **Queue Process**: Manages bulk document indexing to prevent overwhelming the search process
-- **Utility Scripts**: JavaScript tools for data import/export and process management
-- **RandAO Integration**: Provides cryptographically secure randomness for document discovery

-The processes communicate via AO's message-passing system, with the queue process acting as a buffer between bulk indexing operations and the search engine to ensure optimal performance.

 ---